-Investments are carried at fair value, which is the amount at which an investment could be exchanged in a current transaction between willing parties.
+Investments in money market mutual funds are carried at cost, which approximates fair value.
+Investments in U.S. Treasury securities and U.S. agency obligations are carried at fair value, which is the amount at which an investment could be exchanged in a current transaction between willing parties.
 Fair value is based on quoted market prices.
 Investment income includes interest income and the net change for the period in the fair value of investments.